oleg-nenashev/demo-jenkins-config-as-code/README.md

 Once started, you can just start editing the Pipeline library locally.
 On every job start the changes will be reflected in the directory without committing anything.

-##### Debugging Master

-In order to debug the master, use the `-e DEBUG=true -p 5005:5005` when starting the container.
-Jenkins will be suspended on the startup in such case.

-If you open parent POM as a Maven project in your IDE, you will be also able to debug initialization Groovy scripts.

 ### Building images